What is ITIN and why you should get it for your Non-Citizen Spouse

 In the interest of brevity this article will assume that the husband is a US citizen and the wife is a non-US citizen.

-1. ITIN for non-resident alien spouse who elected to file jointly with the U.S. spouse and be treated as a US resident for tax purposes (election under IRC § 6013(g).
+1. How to Get ITIN for non-resident alien spouse who elected to file jointly with the U.S. spouse and be treated as a US resident for tax purposes (election under IRC § 6013(g).

 This is the most common reason for ITIN request.
 Such election allows the U.S. spouse to use the most beneficial filing status, Married Filing Jointly.
 The non-resident spouse will be required to report her worldwide income, however she will be entitled to her own exclusion of earnings up to $100K, and foreign tax paid on the non-resident spouse income will be combined with tax paid by the U.S. spouse and yield higher foreign tax credit.